 Famous Moments in Computer History slideshow

-Student process and presentation examples:
+Student process examples:

 Reenactments in Progress gallery

 Students should consider props, costumes, and items they may need to fabricate for their reenactments.
-If your team is looking for a prop, you can request assistance from comphist@cs.stonybrook.edu.

-There are some repositories of 3d models that might be of use to you as well, such as Google's 3d Warehouse https://3dwarehouse.sketchup.com.
+Many of the reenactments will be composites, such as a photo of a figure that is added to a background.
+Maybe your team is trying to recreate a scene with a historic figure working on some type of old computer system, but you don't have access to props to reconstruct that system.
+There are some repositories of 3d models that might be of use to you such as Google's 3d Warehouse https://3dwarehouse.sketchup.com.
 You can search the models by keyword and download the geometries free of charge.
 You'll need to use Sketchup also (there's a free trial version) at https://www.sketchup.com/try-sketchup#for-higher-education.
 It is an easy program to use to render a view of a model (png file with a transparent background) that you can then use in your composite image.
 For compositing the image you can use the free, cross-platform image editing tool GIMP (GNU Image Manipulation Program) https://www.gimp.org

 Guidelines for the reenactment: